Small Great Things: Critical reception

-The novel received positive and mixed reviews.
 Eleanor Brown of The Washington Post wrote that, "'Small Great Things' is the most important novel Jodi Picoult has ever written.
-Frank, uncomfortably introspective and right on the day’s headlines, it will challenge her readers", although she felt that the book is "overly long, with a meandering middle, a tendency toward melodrama and a rushed ending that feels glib."
+Frank, uncomfortably introspective and right on the day's headlines, it will challenge her readers", although she felt that the book is "overly long, with a meandering middle, a tendency toward melodrama and a rushed ending that feels glib."
 Whereas, Roxane Gay, writing for the New York Times thought Turk, the white supremacist character, was well-written; though also found that the protagonist and African American character, Ruth, to be the least believable: "The more we see of Ruth and her family, the more their characterization feels like black-people bingo — as if Picoult is working through a checklist of issues in an attempt to say everything about race in one book."
 Gay found it a "flawed novel" but felt "generous" toward the book and gave her "a lot of credit for trying, and for supporting her attempt with rigorous research, good intentions and an awareness of her fallibility".
 Gay further wrote: "The novel is messy, but so is our racial climate."
+The novel also received reviews from BookPage.com and Bookreporter.com.
+Kirkus Reviews noted negatively of the novel, "After she sets up a world in which racism thoroughly defines every aspect of character and plot, Picoult's conclusion occurs in a separate fairy-tale world where racism suddenly does not exist, resulting in a rather juvenile portrayal of racial politics in America."

+Planned film adaptation

+In January 2017, it was announced that Amblin Partners acquired the screen rights to Small Great Things for a film adaptation starring Viola Davis and Julia Roberts.
+Marc Platt and Adam Siegel were named as producers, with the project planned to be put through Amblin's DreamWorks Pictures banner.